 The problem is that many people will only read the headline and miss the real information in the article.
-Even if you accept the premise of the report, that organic foods are nutritionally the same as conventionally produced foods, there is the larger issue of pesticides, hormones and cruel and unsafe farming practices that motivate people to buy organic.
+Even if you accept the premise of the report, that organic foods are nutritionally the same as conventionally produced foods, there is the larger issue of pesticides, hormones as well as cruel and unsafe farming practices that motivate people to buy organic.

 Spreading the inaccuracies around

 To make matters worse, a number of pundits on the airwaves picked up the headline and ran with it, regaling their listeners with a diatribe against the concept of organically produced foods.
 These are the same people that look on so-called “climate change” as “junk science.”
-(The real argument on this issue is how much humans affect the change.)
+(The real disagreement on that issue is how much humans affect the change.)

 The upshot is that if we agree with the issue it’s based on “real science,” and if we disagree, it’s “junk science?”
+Emotion and preference rule the day.
 We are better than that!

 Eat and be healthy with my warmest regards,